 Growing a business is not easy.
 I know, as I’ve started more than I can remember: I’ve sold fireworks, cleaned pools, been a contractor, built a firm on Wall Street, and founded the world’s largest endurance running series.
 Each time, starting at zero.
 When I’ve been successful—I’ve had failures—what were the keys to that success?
-They’re fairly straightforward, but not always easy to implement:
+They’re fairly straightforward, but not always easy to implement.
+Here are my secrets on how to succeed in business.

 1. Know Your Destination